-- The M50’s as stated above have more of a colored sound and sport a closed back design.
+- The M50’s as stated above have more of a colored sound and sport a closed-back design.
 The sound has more of a tendency to get trapped inside of your dome.

-- The M50’s have been accused of having a recessed mid-range, which basically means that because the low end and high end are more pronounced, the mid-range gets forgotten about and thus isn’t as recognized.
+- The M50’s have been accused of having a recessed mid-range, which basically means that because the low end and high end are more pronounced, the mid-range gets forgotten about and isn’t as recognized.

 - By contrast, the 598’s mid-range is exceptional, and to many is the highlight of the headphone overall.

 - The 598’s don a detachable cable, while the M50’s do not.
-Note however, the M50x’s do have a detachable cable.
+Note, however, the M50x’s do have a detachable cable.

-- The 598’s have a remarkable sound-stage, while the M50’s do not.
-With the 598’s you will feel immersed in the music, as if the band is playing live in front of you.
+- The 598’s have a remarkable sound stage, while the M50’s do not.
+With the 598’s you will feel immersed in the music as if the band is playing live in front of you.
 You will be able to place different musicians on stage, and really get a sense of depth and space.
-This is common with open back models.
+This is common with open-back models.

 - By contrast, the M50’s sound does get trapped inside of your head with little room to breathe.
 When you first put the M50’s on, you will feel as though the sound is huge.
 This feeling does last quite a while, and you will experience hints of sound-stage, but it fades with time.
-This leads into the next point.
+This leads to the next point.

 Open back vs. closed back.

-- The M50’s are closed back, and do isolate sound from the outside.
+- The M50’s are closed-back, and do isolate sound from the outside.
 People won’t be able to hear what you are listening to, even at a pretty high volume.
 You also will not be able to hear what’s going on outside of the headphones.

 - By contrast, the 598’s are open back, meaning some sound does escape, leading to a more pleasant experience overall.
 If the sound doesn’t have room to breathe, fatigue can set in faster.
 You will have to give your ears and head a rest with the M50’s.